duncandc/mb2_python/README.md

 # MassiveBlack-II Python

-This package contains functions to aid in calculations with [MassiveBlack-II](https://arxiv.org/abs/1402.0888) data products.
+This package contains functions to aid in calculations with [MassiveBlack-II](https://arxiv.org/abs/1402.0888) simulation data products.

-Inspired by the [illustris_python](https://bitbucket.org/illustris/illustris_python/src/default/) package, This repo represents my effort to collect, organize, and tidy-up the work of many different researchers who have created and used MBII data products.
+Inspired by the [illustris_python](https://bitbucket.org/illustris/illustris_python/src/default/) package, this repository represents my effort to collect, organize, and tidy-up the work of many different researchers who have created and used MBII data products.
 An incomplete list includes:

 * [Yu Feng](http://rainwoodman.github.io/website/)
 * Ananth Tennetti